JAlcocerT/JAlcocerT/content/blog/dev-web-hugo.md

 ---

-Talking from the experience.
+> Talking from the experience:

 HUGO is great to have a quick blog going for free.

 Thats what ive done with my [Linux Repo](https://github.com/JAlcocerT/Linux)

 {{< callout type="info" >}}
 You can use [HUGO with Github Pages + GH Actions](https://github.com/JAlcocerT/Linux/actions).
 Look at those **~5s build times** ~30/40s e2e!